No description

 All your universe logic should go inside the Shared/ folder.

-This structure allows your code to be reused across multiple platform targets like Desktop and Server.
+This structure allows your code to be reused across multiple platform targets.

 📁 Root/